joost-de-vries/sbt-typescript/README.md

 Kudos to Brendan Arp for his [javascript tsc driver](https://github.com/ArpNetworking/sbt-typescript/blob/master/src/main/resources/typescriptc.js) to get me started.
 And also to all of the other plugins mentioned [here](https://github.com/sbt/sbt-web).
 Open source is an amazing tool for collective learning.
 Just imagine those poor programmers in the 1970s with only IBM manuals to provide them with information.

 ###release notes

+#### v0.3.0SNAPSHOT
+- uses standard typescript functionality to resolve against webjars.
+Instead of the previous custom rolled module resolution extension.
+- uses a snapshot of the upcoming typescript 2.0

 #### v0.2.4
 - upgrades to typescript 1.8.10